lsst/LDM-135/index.rst

 The rectangular fragmentation in right ascension and declination, while convenient to visualize physically for humans, is problematic due to severe distortion near the poles.
-We are exploring the use of a hierarchical scheme, such as the hierarchical triangular mesh [34] for partitioning and spatial indexing.
+We are exploring the use of a hierarchical scheme, such as the hierarchical triangular mesh [Kunszt]_ for partitioning and spatial indexing.
 These schemes can produce partitions with less variation in area, and map spherical points to integer identifiers encoding the points' partitions at many subdivision levels.
 Interactive queries with very small spatial extent can then be rewritten to operate over a small set of fine partition IDs.
 If chunks are stored in partition ID order, this may allow I/O to occur at below sub-chunk granularity without incurring excessive seeks.
 Another bonus is that mature, well tested, and high-performance open source libraries exist for computing the partition IDs of points and mapping spherical regions to partition ID sets.

 Distributed management
 ^^^^^^^^^^^^^^^^^^^^^^